Since Covid, campervanning in New Zealand has taken off in the domestic market as Kiwis explore their country like never before!

 When my husband and I went campervanning we used both duvets on the one bed as it was wintery and chilly, so a tip if you’re campervanning in winter would be to bring sleeping bags too if you want to be able to throw them over the top and to snuggle into of an evening at your table playing cards with a wine.

 Will I get cold in winter?

 Anyone who knows me will know I can’t stand to be cold.
 No skiing for me!
 So I was quite worried that our Autumn/Winter camper van trip in Central Otago would be too cold for me…

 Here’s a tip: stay in a camp site where you can hook up to power and you can run the little heater (that should be provided) all night if you need to.
-Some travellers recommend taking an extra fan heater with you.
+Some travellers recommend taking a fan heater with you in case one isn’t provided (check this when you book).
 Some also use a diesel heater when they have no power supply.

 What about campervan toilets?

 I tried to make a rule that we would not use the toilet.
 Not ever.
 But nature doesn’t work that way, so of course I drew the short straw and was responsible for emptying the cassette.
 You won’t need to do this every day – and it depends on how often you use it.

 We’d had a demonstration before we pulled out of Maui in Queenstown on how to empty the toilet cassette, but I did need to re-read my instructions on that final, fateful day.

 You can only empty your “black water” in a designated dump station which are located at camper van parks.

 We had used our loo sparingly in five days so it only needed emptying the morning of our departure.